mateomoglia/afriroads/README.md

 Once the data are created using `0_data_processing`, `1_build_network` and `2_defined_points`, one can run independantly `3_make_output`.

-> The project takes about 12 hours to run on a standard laptop (MacBook Pro i5 8GB 2019).
+> The project takes about 2 hours to run on my laptop (HP Elitebook 32GB).
 >
 > I haven't doublecheck if the code works on other settings.
 Let me know if not replicable as it is.